Usman554433/Cpp-PF-OOP-DSA/PF/strings-cstrings/README.md

 character by saving them in Occurences[ ] and set the OccSize to how many times the character appeared.
 // the first occurrence of specified character

+- IV. void RemoveFirstCharacter(char A[ ] , char c)
+It removes the first place of the character c and shift the remaining character to the left side.